cbarbello/interview-problems/README.md

 # interview-problems
-A lil' collection of interview problems and solutions.
+A collection of interview problems and solutions.